 You might find yourself taking on roles you never imagined, working in new and uncomfortable ways, or finding yourself staring down the path of an entirely new career.
 It will help enormously to have belief in your own worth and ability to learn.
 Nobody can quite predict the economic situation going forward, and for many there are countless uncertainties.
-But we can always and our innate ability to learn and adapt, no matter the changing circumstances.
+But we can always trust ourselves and our innate ability to learn and adapt, no matter the changing circumstances.

 Now might be the time to regularly remind yourself of your talents – the best of which could simply be a willingness to try new things.
 Be patient with yourself when it comes to using new technology, encountering new clients or situations, or facing the job-hunting process from scratch.
 Adaptation takes time!